Install Snap packages in Arch Linux, and Fedora

 If you want your apps to be automatically updated from the store start/enable the snapd.refresh.timer.

 sudo systemctl enable snapd.refresh.timer

-After installing Snapd, reboot once before start to using it.
+After installing Snapd, reboot once before start using it.

 Install Snapd in Fedora

 Snapd is not available in Fedora’s default repositories.
-So, we need to add copr repository to install it.
+So, we need to add Copr Repository for snapcore to install it.
 To do so, run the following commands as root user:

 dnf install 'dnf-command(copr)'